 Thanks, and I’ll see you on the internet.

-On Tuesday, December 21 at 11:30 am ET, I hosted a Twitter Spaces chat with Peg Conway, author of The Art of Reassembly: A Memoir of Early Mother Loss and Aftergrief.
+It was a very different conversation with Peg Conway, author of The Art of Reassembly: A Memoir of Early Mother Loss and Aftergrief.

 “Between empathy and grief: The mediating effect of compassion fatigue among oncologists,” Psycho-Oncology, Vol. 28, No. 12, 2019